planetfederal/workshops/workshops/geoserver/style/source/style/css.rst

 Using just these key properties and the selector :kbd:`*`, you will be able to visualize vector data.

-For example, here is the key property **fill** providing a gray fill for polygon data:
+For example, here is the key property **stroke** providing a gray representation for line or polygon data:

 .. code-block:: css